Reimbursement of health care costs in EU

 The Health Care Fund shall only reimburse the costs of the health services that the patient is also entitled to receive at the Health Insurance Fund’s expense in Estonia.
 Health services that are fee-charging for patients insured in Estonia (such as dental care for adults) or are not indicated for a patient on the basis of his/her state of health shall not be reimbursed for.
 It is also possible to apply for reimbursement for medicinal products and medical devices purchased from another state, if the purchased items are included in the list of pharmaceuticals compensated for or medical devices reimbursed for and for which the person would also have the right to receive benefits in Estonia.

 If services are provided in another state (tests, analyses), which might be a part of the service package in that state but are not reimbursable for the given medical condition in Estonia, then unfortunately the Health Insurance Fund cannot reimburse for such costs.
-A referral from a specialist doctor is also necessary when seeking treatment abroad on the same grounds as it would be when attending a doctor’s consultation in Estonia.
+A referral from a family or private doctor is also necessary when seeking treatment abroad on the same grounds as it would be when attending a doctor’s consultation in Estonia.

 The patient also has to consider that the Health Insurance Fund pays reimbursement based on the prices listed in the Health Insurance Fund’s list of health care services, not on the basis of the foreign price list.
 If the cost of a health service received abroad is higher than in the Health Insurance Fund’s list of health care services, then the patient shall cover the price difference.
 The patient shall also cover co-payments, travel costs and other costs which would not be reimbursed for on the receipt of the same health service in Estonia.